singhalex/members_only/README.md

 ### Continued development

-Adding the ability to edit user info and posts would be a worthy addition.
+Adding the ability to edit user info and posts would be a worthwhile addition.
 It would require manipulating database data, but would add some flexibility to site.
 This would require checking whether the post is attributed the logged in user in order to allow the data to be edited.

 I would also like to store the session in a MongoDb database to alleviate the stress on the server.